Australia (Oceania)

 Drinking & Driving:

-The legal limit is 0.05% for full license holders, 0.00% for learner/provisional drivers (including some tourist drivers in rental cars).
+The legal limit is 0.05% for full licence holders, 0.00% for learner/provisional drivers (including some tourist drivers in rental cars).

 Seat Belts: